 a.
 Inspection; Abatement.
-The procedure outlined in Section 19:2-13 shall be followed.
-Within thirty (30) days after a hardship appeal has been filed, supported by all the information, which the Board may require for a determination, the Board may request that the property be inspected by the Division of Inspections and Enforcement for code violations.
-The inspection reports shall be made and filed with the Board within thirty (30) days thereafter.
+Within thirty (30) days after a hardship appeal has been filed, supported by all the information that the Board requires to make its determination, the Board must request that the property be inspected by the Code Enforcement Division of the Department of Engineering for code violations.
+The inspection reports shall be prepared and filed with the Board within thirty (30) days thereafter.

-In the event the inspection reveals the property dwelling is not in substantial compliance with Newark codes, the Board shall may deny the increase.
-In the event the inspection reveals the dwelling is in substantial compliance, but there are code violations, the Board may deny the increase or conditionally grant the increase subject to the landlord abating the violations within a reasonable time.
-However, in no event shall this period of time exceed ninety (90) days.
+The Board shall deny an application for an increase when a property fails to meet substantial compliance upon completion of an inspection or re-inspection of the property.
+The Board may conditionally grant the increase subject to the landlord abating the violations within a reasonable time.
+However, in no event shall this period of time exceed forty-five (45) days.

-b.
+- b.
 Failure to Comply; Refund to Tenants.
-In the event that such abatement has not taken place within the aforesaid period prescribed by the Board, the Board shall revoke any such conditional increase, and the landlord shall be required to restore to the affected tenants all of the additional monies collected pursuant to the increase.
-The restoration of monies shall be in the form of either a direct refund of all monies collected or a deduction from the next month's rent.
+In the event that such abatement has not taken place within forty-five (45) days, the application will be denied and the landlord will be barred from resubmitting an application for six (6) months.
+The Board shall revoke any such conditional increase, and the landlord shall be required to restore to the affected tenants all of the additional monies collected pursuant to the increase.
+The restoration of monies shall be in the form of either a direct refund of all monies collected or a deduction from the next month's rent. - c.

-c.
 Definition.
 As used in this section, code violations shall mean any violations of the existing building (construction), fire, plumbing, electrical or housing codes of the City of Newark then in effect.
 Violations which the Board may rely upon in implementing this section shall be only those violations which were found to have been in existence at the time of the original inspection as requested by the Board.